Re-prise/FEEBLE/README.md

 # FEEBLE
-README
-Personal project with some help, take it if you wish though a forewarning that its absolute garbage.
+Music App-to-be, though as it is right now, its an absolute heap of cantankerous trash